-Johanne Hague is a Partner at the firm and currently heads the firm’s Tax practice.
+Johanne Hague is a Senior Partner at the firm and currently heads the firm’s Tax practice.
 She was admitted by the Law Society of England and Wales as a solicitor of England and Wales in September 2007, after completing her Diploma in Legal Practice Course at BPP Law School in London and her training contract.
 She was called to the Bar of England and Wales in November 2016 and to the Bar of Mauritius in September 2017.
 Johanne holds an LLB in English and French Law, having graduated with first class honours at King’s College London.
 She also holds a “Maîtrise en droits français et anglais” (Mention Bien) from the Université de Paris I, Panthéon-Sorbonne.

 Prior to joining Juristconsult Chambers, Johanne worked for a number of years at magic circle law firm Linklaters LLP as a solicitor and at the London offices of US investment bank JPMorgan Chase Bank N.A. as an in-house lawyer.